-Section Agreed Upon Procedure Status Result of Procedure (ii) Whether there are safeguards in place to ensure that there is no threat to the objectivity and/or independence in the conduct of the audit resulting from the provision of such services by the External Auditor; and (iii) Whether the nature of the non-audit services, the related fee levels and the fee levels individually and in aggregate relative to the audit firm, pose any threat to the objectivity and/or independence of the External Auditor g) disc Committee shall, before the audit commences, cuss and finalise with the External Auditors the ure and scope of the audit, including: (i) An assessment of the Finance Company's compliance with the relevant Directions in relation to corporate governance and the management's internal controls over financial reporting; Complied Committee has developed a mechanism t meet the auditors before commencing th audit to inquire about the nature and scop of the audit, with the external auditors i accordance with SLAuS. (ii) The preparation of financial statements for external purposes in accordance with relevant accounting principles and reporting obligations; and Complied BAC has discussed the preparation of financial statements in accordance wit relevant accounting principles. (iii) The co-ordination between firms where more than one audit firm is involved.
-N/A h) The Committee shall review the financial information of the Finance Company, in order to Complied with monitor the Complied Committee has a process to review th financial information of the company. integrity of the financial statements of the Finance Company, its Annual Report, accounts and quarterly reports prepared for disclosure, and the significant financial reporting judgments Company is in the process of further strengthening the Financial Statement and said areas. (i) Major judgemental areas; (ii) Any changes in accounting policies and practices; Significant adjustments arising from the (iii) audit; (i∨) The going concern assumption; and (∨) The compliance with relevant accounting standards and other legal requirements.
+Section Agreed Upon Procedure Status Result of Procedure (ii) Whether there are safeguards in place to ensure that there is no threat to the objectivity and/or independence in the conduct of the audit resulting from the provision of such services by the External Auditor; and (iii) Whether the nature of the non-audit services, the related fee levels and the fee levels individually and in aggregate relative to the audit firm, pose any threat to the objectivity and/or independence of the External Auditor g) disc Committee shall, before the audit commences, cuss and finalise with the External Auditors the ure and scope of the audit, including: (i) An assessment of the Finance Company's compliance with the relevant Directions in relation to corporate governance and the management's internal controls over financial reporting; Complied Committee has developed a mechanism to meet the auditors before commencing the audit to inquire about the nature and scope of the audit, with the external auditors accordance with SLAuS. (ii) The preparation of financial statements for external purposes in accordance with relevant accounting principles and reporting obligations; and Complied BAC has discussed the preparation of financial statements in accordance with relevant accounting principles. (iii) The co-ordination between firms where more than one audit firm is involved.
+N/A h) The Committee shall review the financial information of the Finance Company, in order to Complied with monitor the integrity of the financial statements of the Finance Company, its Annual Report, accounts and quarterly reports prepared for disclosure, and the significant financial reporting judgments Complied Committee has a process to review the financial information of the company.
+Company is in the process of further strengthening the Financial Statement and said areas. (i) Major judgemental areas; (ii) Any changes in accounting policies and practices; Significant adjustments arising from the (iii) audit; (iv) (v) The going concern assumption; and (V) The compliance with relevant accounting standards and other legal requirements.